richTheCreator/richthedesigner/src/pages/starter-kit.md

       image: /media/white-lighter-shutterstock_1557340776.jpg
       alt: Lighter
   - title: Premium Packaging
-    description: "The Elevated Essentials kit is a comprehensive, all-in-one solution that will consolidate SKUs in your store and provide a convenient way for your customers to experience the wonderful effects of premium hemp flower. "
+    description: "The Elevated Essentials kit is a discreet, all-in-one solution that will consolidate SKUs in your store and provide a convenient way for your customers to experience the effects of premium hemp flower. "
     backgroundImg:
       image: /media/hemp-starter-kit.jpg
       alt: Hemp starter kit